Video shows suspects knock man unconscious outside Metairie bar

 Deputies say the altercation started inside Brewsky’s Bar & Grill on David Drive in Metairie before escalating outside in the parking lot.

-The video shows the moment the 39-year-old man is punched so hard that he falls to the ground and then is kicked by two of the four male suspects before being pickpocketed.
+The video shows the moment a 39-year-old man is punched so hard that he falls to the ground, and then is kicked by two of the four male suspects before being pickpocketed.

 Sergeant Brandon Veal, a spokesman for the Jefferson Parish Sheriff’s Office, says deputies responded to the call May 28.